To,

 the Company has formulated and adopted a written policy and procedures for inquiry in case

-unpublished price sensitive information and inform the Board promptly
+becoming aware of leak of unpublished price sensitive information and inform the Board

 The Corporate Social Responsibility Policy (hereinafter "CSR